 World Language Credit by Proficiency

 Highline is part of a statewide initiative to recognize our students' diverse language competencies.
 For more information on this initiative, please refer to OSPI Competency-Based Credits for World Languages.
-Watch the video below to learn more about this program.

 Credit by Proficiency FAQs